vuejs/docs/src/api/global-api.md

 })
 ```

-For advanced usage, `defineAsyncComponent` can accept an object:
+For advanced usage, `defineAsyncComponent` can accept an object of the following format:

 ```js
 import { defineAsyncComponent } from 'vue'